uakabibara01/Scp-035-Plugin-Scp-Secret-Laboratory/README.md

---Це плагін на Scp 035.
-Scp 035 має 300hp і вони кожу секунду на 1 hp зменшується.
+--This is a plugin for the Scp 035.
+The Scp 035 has 300hp and they lose 1 hp every second.
--- Предмети які можуть в собі містити Scp 035 це -- MicroHID
+-- Items that may contain Scp 035 are --
+MicroHID
 SCP268
 GunFRMG0